China's growth, emerging low-fare carriers are changing Asian airports' old guard

 As passenger and cargo traffic continues what has been the airline industry's greatest sustained boom, the Asia-Pacific region's major hubs are restructuring in response to new competitive pressures.
 A shift is underway in the old guard.
 Japan remains the region's largest economy--it accounts for 47% of Asia's economic output--and has the most developed airport infrastructure, although badly strained.
 Markets are shifting for long-standing hubs such as Hong Kong, Singapore and Bangkok. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Asia-Pacific Airports Gear Up For Passenger Increase".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Asia-Pacific Airports Gear Up For Passenger Increase".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.